Queen Clea: Golden Age

 The Golden Age Queen Clea in Wonder Woman (vol. 1) #28, April 1948; art by Harry G. Peter.

-As Queen of a crumbling Atlantean outpost named Venturia, Queen Clea enslaved the men of her realm and amused herself by putting many to death in gladiatorial combat.
-Wanting to extend her rule, Clea repeatedly attacked Venturia's flourishing sister city of Aurania, though unsuccessfully.
-Despite this failure she expanded her ideas towards domination over the entire lost continent of Atlantis.
-In 1944, it was said that Queen Clea reigns over Aurania - and it is possible that she has been Queen for quite a long time.
-Though Aurania has long been overshadowed by their Venturian rival, the ruthless Clea planned and executed a surprise attack that caught the Venturian military cold, and Aurania conquered and occupied Venturia.
-No explanation is given for this switch.
+As Queen of a crumbling Atlantean outpost named Venturia, Queen Clea enslaved the men of her realm and amused herself by putting them to death in gladiatorial combat.
+Wanting to extend her rule, Clea repeatedly attacks Venturia's flourishing sister city of Aurania, though unsuccessfully.
+Despite this failure, she expanded her ideas towards domination over the entire lost continent of Atlantis.